-If decreased airflow is desired, it can be accomplished by adjusting the variable sheave on the motor.
+Decreased airflow is achieved on belt drive blowers by adjusting the variable sheave on the motor.
 It is very important to measure the amperage before and after the adjustments are made on the variable motor sheave to insure that the motor is not overloaded.
 The rated amperage is listed on the schematic on the filter access door.
 To adjust the motor sheave, see Adjustments in the next section.

-- The indicator light should be on whenever the blower is on. - 3.
+The indicator light should be on whenever the blower is on.

 The filter gauge should be level and should read zero when the M66O is turned off.